ventus-ag/docs/_docs/Kubernetes/Source IP for Services with Type LoadBalancer.md

 ## Deploy web application

-To show you how we could get the source IP we took small nginx webserver that echoes back the source IP of requests.
+To show you how we could get the source IP we took small app that echoes back the source IP of requests.
 To deploy it use command `kubectl run source-ip-app --image=k8s.gcr.io/echoserver:1.4`

 The output is: